Mark-Assessment/mutkovicova-culture-choc-2/README.md

 ### Purpose of the project

 To create an information site for a new start-up food truck business that sells hot chocolates from around the world.

+We all know coffee is booming across the world in the way people consume it, feel passionately about it, and generally enjoy it.
+But what about those who don't like this caffeine infused drink?
+What about people who can't have caffeine?
+What drinks options do they have when attending market stalls, events, etc?

+Well, enter Culture Choc.
+A celebration of hot chocolate recipes from around the world that bridges the gap between coffee drinkers and those that don't.
+Between those who love hot drinks and hate them.
+Those who want to try something a little more spicy, or just a soothing classic for the day.

+There are many kinds of people who may like this concept, but to start with, this business will operate mainly at local food events and private hire.
+Therefore, the people who visit this place will either have heard about it through social media (which is yet to be established!), by seeing it in person at an event, or word of mouth.
+Therefore, this project needs to provide those who haven't a clue what it is with more information, those who do know with more detailed information, and those who really love it with an ability to reach out and book an event.

+As for real life use, this page will hopefully be used in the real world once this business is operational, as it was "commissioned" by the developers' husband, who is currently putting together the business plan for this.
+Consider this a sneak preview!

 ---